RichelleJi/LendingProtocolAnalyzer/README.md

 # LendingProtocolAnalyzer

 This project involves analyzing lending protocols, a popular protocol in the DeFi space.
 Borrowers deposit collateral to receive USDC loans from lenders who obtain tokens representing the value of the deposited collateral.
-MarginDebtProtocolX incorporates a liquidation system to protect lenders from losses due to price volatility.
+It incorporates a liquidation system to protect lenders from losses due to price volatility.
 If the loan-to-value ratio of a position goes above 70%, the collateral is sold at face value and given to the lender.

 The task is to write logic that takes in the starting and ending prices of ETH in USD and a list of triples containing information about loans.
 The function should output the initial and final net worths of users in terms of USD and an array indicating which loans get liquidated.